apache/flink/docs/apis/streaming/connectors/twitter.md

 See linking with them for cluster execution [here]({{site.baseurl}}/apis/cluster_execution.html#linking-with-modules-not-contained-in-the-binary-distribution).

 #### Authentication
-In order to connect to Twitter stream the user has to register their program and acquire the necessary information for the authentication.
+In order to connect to the Twitter stream the user has to register their program and acquire the necessary information for the authentication.
 The process is described below.

 #### Acquiring the authentication information
 First of all, a Twitter account is needed.
 Sign up for free at [twitter.com/signup](https://twitter.com/signup) or sign in at Twitter's [Application Management](https://apps.twitter.com/) and register the application by clicking on the "Create New App" button.
 Fill out a form about your program and accept the Terms and Conditions.
-After selecting the application, the API key and API secret (called `twitter-source.consumerKey` and `twitter-source.consumerSecret` in `TwitterSource` respectively) is located on the "API Keys" tab.
+After selecting the application, the API key and API secret (called `twitter-source.consumerKey` and `twitter-source.consumerSecret` in `TwitterSource` respectively) are located on the "API Keys" tab.
 The necessary OAuth Access Token data (`twitter-source.token` and `twitter-source.tokenSecret` in `TwitterSource`) can be generated and acquired on the "Keys and Access Tokens" tab.
 Remember to keep these pieces of information secret and do not push them to public repositories.